Ruqaiya41/Pedagogy-Content/README.md

 ### Pedagogy Content

 This folder contains educational materials and resources related to pedagogical methods and practices.
-It includes content files for various teaching strategies and techniques, such as:
+It includes content files for various topics, such as:

 - **Artificial Neural Networks (ANN)**
 - **Convolutional Neural Networks (CNN)**